HydrallHarsh/Moneta-Personal-Finance-Website/README.md

 We welcome contributions to make Moneta even better!
 To contribute:

--Fork the repository.
+- Fork the repository.
--Create a new branch (git checkout -b feature-branch).
+- Create a new branch (git checkout -b feature-branch).
--Make your changes and commit (git commit -am 'Add new feature').
+- Make your changes and commit (git commit -am 'Add new feature').
--Push the branch (git push origin feature-branch).
+- Push the branch (git push origin feature-branch).
--Open a Pull Request.
+- Open a Pull Request.